erbadaya/mils-2025/resources/resources-list.md

 For visual stimuli (images)

-The most common database of images in black and white (which also includes ratings of name agreement and visual complexity amongst other important factors to control for) is that Snodgrass and Vanderwart (1980).
+The most common database of images in black and white (which also includes ratings of name agreement and visual complexity amongst other important factors to control for) is that by Snodgrass and Vanderwart (1980).
 However, this database is copyright-protected.
 You can find a list of alternative suggestions [here](https://www.cogsci.nl/stimulus-sets).
 For example, [Szekely et al., (2004)](https://crl.ucsd.edu/experiments/ipnp/1stimuli.html) have a very nice database of S&V-like images.

 Remember to cite the source you end up using in your project!
 Alternatively, there are a couple of image databases with ratings in our department (see [here](https://www.ugent.be/pp/experimentele-psychologie/en/research/documents)), but they are mostly relevant if your experiment is in Dutch.